- Home

 After that embarrassing flap, AT&T’s management began to discuss getting out of the radio business, and in July of 1926, AT&T agreed to sell WEAF to RCA.
 The sale came with the stipulation that from then on, they would rent AT&T lines, which is what Sarnoff wanted all along.

-The Beginning of NBC, September 9, 1926…NBC Was Incorporated By RCA The incorporation process was the first step on a long and profitable road for RCA’s new broadcast division.
+The Beginning of NBC, September 9, 1926…NBC Was Incorporated by RCA The incorporation process was the first step on a long and profitable road for RCA’s new broadcast division.

 The nation’s first major broadcasting network came to life on November 15, 1926, with a gala four-hour radio program originating from the ballroom of the original Waldorf-Astoria Hotel at 5th Avenue and 34th Street, which is now the Empire State Building’s location.